catseye/The-Dossier/article/Role-Playing Games of Note.md

 etc.,) and they can be stacked in a single square; the square can be told to trigger all the objects when the player walks over it, or bumps into it.

+### Sword of Fargoal

+*   genre: Roguelike
+*   available for: Commodore 64
+*   controls: joystick and keyboard

+An early roguelike for the C64 which I keep confusing with the Temple of Apshai trilogy, which it isn't.
+I believe it was written in BASIC.

 ### Zelazny Angband

 *   genre: Roguelike